Chart Color Schemes

 Taylors Lakes was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Taylors Lakes has a high cultural diversity, with 33.8% of its population born overseas and 40.5% speaking a language other than English at home.
+Taylors Lakes has a high level of cultural diversity, with 33.8% of its population born overseas and 40.5% speaking a language other than English at home.
 Christianity is the predominant religion in Taylors Lakes, accounting for 71.3% of people, compared to 43.0% across Greater Melbourne.
 The top three ancestry groups are Australian (14.5%), Italian (13.9%), and Other (13.0%).

 Frequently Asked Questions - Diversity